 Appointed to the Board: October 2013

-Gill's long and distinguished career in healthcare began when she was a doctor working in hospitals and general practice before Gill moved into management.
+Gill's career in healthcare began as a doctor working in hospitals and general practice before moving into management.
 As Permanent Secretary of the Welsh Assembly government between May 2008 and August 2012 she held responsibility for the 20 areas of devolved policy.

-Prior to this she was Chief Executive of the NHS Confederation for six years, which followed two years as Chief Executive of the North & East Devon Health Authority.
+Prior to this she was Chief Executive of the NHS Confederation for six years, following six years as Chief Executive of the North & East Devon Health Authority.

 Ann Beasley CBE (Vice Chair)

 Ann was appointed as Director General Finance for the Ministry of Justice in February 2010.
 She has worked in the public sector for 30 years, with a career spanning periods in HM Customs and Excise, Civil Aviation Authority and the Metropolitan Police.
 Ann joined HM Prison Service in 2002 and took up the role of Finance Director in 2003.